anomaly/Doko/README.md

 Suggesting changes to the protocol should be done by issuing pull requests to [RFC-001](https://github.com/anomaly/Doko/blob/master/RFC.md), the core team will review and merge changes where appropriate.
 If the changes are accepted the core team will update the `README` to make the protocol changes official.

 Contributions to the plugin source are welcome.
-Please feel free to fork this repository and lodge pull requests for reviews.
+Please feel free to fork this repository and lodge pull requests for review.

 ## License